opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 # Get Started with Kibana

 Kibana is an open source platform for visualization, exploration, and analysis of data in Elasticsearch.
 One of the most popular use cases for Elasticsearch and Kibana is log analytics.
 Typical users are, SaaS and IoT service providers (using multiple servers and data centers) relying heavily on server logs and log analytics.
-Other users include but are not limited to, road traffic or web traffic management solutions that generate billions of real user measurements; weather forecasting applications using log data from non-computing devices such as satellites, weather balloons, buoys etc. All of this data (billions of data points or measurements) can be fed into Elasticsearch and viewed in Kibana for searching, analyzing, and forecasting or to resolve issues and outages.
+Other users include but are not limited to, road traffic or web traffic management solutions that generate billions of real user measurements; weather forecasting applications using log data from non-computing devices such as satellites, weather balloons, buoys etc. You can feed all of this data into Elasticsearch and view it in Kibana to perform searches, analysis, forecasting or find anomalies to resolve issues and outages.
 Dynamic or live dashboards and reports in Kibana also enable using live data to manage resources in real time.

 This starter guide provides a quick introduction and walkthrough of Kibana with real-time sample data and assorted visualizations.